 Data management framework sub-capability and its dimensions

-The data management framework is one of the five sub-capabilities of the ‘Orange’ model of data management that is explained in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?.
-The overview of the model is showed in Figure 1.
+The data management framework is one of the five sub-capabilities of the ‘Orange’ model of data management explained in Data Management Maturity 101: What is a data management maturity assessment, and why does a company need it?
+The overview of the model is shown in Figure 1.

 The data management framework is a business capability that delivers the structure in which all other data management sub-capabilities operate.
 Rules (strategy, policy, process, etc.) and roles are the core components of the framework.

 The following dimensions enable a (sub) capability: role, process, data (input and output), and tools.

 Figure 2 describes each dimension of the data management framework sub-capability in detail.